criyle/go-sandbox/README.md

 # go-judger

 Original goal is to reimplement [uoj-judger/run_program](https://github.com/vfleaking/uoj) in GO language using [libseccomp](https://github.com/seccomp/libseccomp-golang).
-As technology grows, implements new technologies such as Linux namespace & cgroup.
+As technology grows, it also implements new technologies such as Linux namespace & cgroup.

 ## Install